ysathyasai/youtube-interface-clone/README.md

 # YouTube Interface Clone

-This project is a simple clone of the YouTube interface created using HTML, CSS, and JavaScript.
+This project is a simple clone of the YouTube interface created by using HTML, CSS, and JavaScript.
 It aims to replicate the basic layout and functionalities of YouTube, including a header with a search bar, a sidebar for navigation, a main content area displaying video cards, and a settings modal.
 The project is designed to be beginner-friendly, providing a hands-on way to learn and practice web development skills.

 ## Features
 - **Header**: Includes a search bar, notifications icon, and profile icon.